-Students expressed desire for additional time to play and more special fun events, which are part of the investments made in Goal 1, Action 3.
+Students and parents expressed desire for additional support for sports and field trips, which are part of the investments made in Goal 1, Action 3.

-Parents emphasized how much they valued the additional academic supports given to children based on their needs, a commitment that is continued in Goal 3, Action 1 and 3.
+Parents emphasized how much they valued the additional academic supports given to children based on their needs, a commitment that is further developed in Goal 3, Action 1 and 3.

-Parents felt that additional attention needed to be paid to student culture, with emphasis on behavior, dress code and supervision.
-These investments continue to be addressed in Goal 3, Action 1.
+Parents felt that additional attention needed to be paid to student culture, with emphasis on behavior, discipline, and attention to diversity.
+These investments are addressed in Goal 3, Action 1.